 - "Board" means the board of trustees of Community College District No. 14, state of Washington.

 - "College" means Clark College and any other community college centers or facilities established within Washington state Community College District No. 14.

-- "College facilities" and "college facility" mean and include any and all real and personal property owned, rented, leased or operated by the board of trustees of Washington state Community College District No. 14, and shall include all buildings and appurtenances attached thereto and all parking lots and other grounds.
+- "College facilities" and "college facility" means and includes any and all real and personal property owned, rented, leased, or operated by the board of trustees of Washington state Community College District No. 14, and shall include all buildings and appurtenances attached thereto and all parking lots and other grounds.
 College facilities extend to distance education classroom environments, and agencies or institutions that have educational agreement with the college.

 - "College official" includes any person employed by the college performing assigned duties.

-- "College premises" includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the college.
+- "College premises" shall include all campuses of the college, wherever located, and includes all land, buildings, facilities, vehicles, equipment, and other property owned, used, or controlled by the college.

 - "Complainant" means any person who submits a charge alleging that a student violated the code of student conduct.